netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 (which should represent best-case latency) is larger than any latency measured on the previously selected paths.

-Probing too many paths should also be avoided to avoid overloading individual links, and it may effectively be limited (except traceroute) by the abvailable path IDs and connection IDs, see
+Probing many paths should also be avoided to avoid overloading individual links, and it may effectively be limited (except traceroute) by the abvailable path IDs and connection IDs, see
 {{Section 7.2 of QUIC-MP}}.